Last Updated on February 10, 2023 by Matt

 While the main job of steering belongs to the handlebar, you should include your feet as an additional way to change directions easily.

-Bend your knees slightly
+Bend your knees a little for stability

 While you want to keep your back straight, you shouldn’t lock your knees and keep your legs straight.
 That will be very unnatural and make riding very difficult.